RIT-EVT/telemetry-database/Rampup/README.md

     2. Create a new endpoint, following the design of the sample but name it "todo_manager" and with the 4 methods listed above in the methods array
     3. Your function name SHOULD match the endpoint name and you will want to include the if statements to check each of the methods.
 10. Now comes the actual logic.
 We will start with the GET.
+11. To turn your server on, cd into the folder with sever.py and run `python .\server.py`
 ##### Get Request
 As stated above, a get request needs to get data (duh), so for our purposes we're going to use it to get all the events the user currently has to do.
 <br>